cpeterson44/Projects/README.md

   </tr>
 </table>

 This repository contains several small-medium assignments from CS 480, the Artifical Intelligence course offered at Cal Poly San Luis Obispo.
 These assignments were structured as a variety of nuanced challenges, which each required a different algorithm and/or approach to solve quickly and efficiently.
-Although we were given some guidance on which algorithms to use, we were largely left on our own to research and determine implementation details.
+Although we were given some guidance on which algorithms to use, we were largely left on our own to research and discover implementation details.

 Some of the algorithms/concepts covered include:
 * [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm)